Big Brothers Big Sisters of Middle Tennessee

 This Job May Be For You…

-- Candidate with experience working with male youth of color
+- Candidate with experience working with high school students, particularly boys of color.

 - Previous experience mentoring in some capacity, e.g. school setting, neighborhood, sports team, younger family member